Gravydigger/blog/src/content/post/create-blog/index.md

 ### Rehyping

 Rehyping had two options, `rehype-katex` & `rehype-mathjax`.
 Now my first attempt was with MathJax, as that was what I was familiar with.
-However, the styling of the maths left much to be desired, and you couldn't copy the equations, which lead me looking at KaTeX.
+However, the styling of the maths left much to be desired, and you couldn't copy the equations, which lead to me looking at KaTeX.
 Again, this was installed as a node module and defined in `astro.config.ts`:

 ```ts
 export default defineConfig({